modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 - The two experiments confirmed the suspicion that neutrinos can change from one identity to another.
 We have here a problem of interpretation that might be explained in quantum terms: the electron-neutrino, muon-neutrino and tau-neutrinos are represented by superposed waves that correspond to neutrino states with different masses.
 The superposition in any given location yields the probability for what type of neutrino is most likely to be found there.
 The probabilities vary from one location to another, they oscillate, and the neutrinos appear in their various identities having different masses.
 When the waves are in phase it is not possible to distinguish the different neutrino states from each other; when neutrinos travel through space the waves go out of phase and along the way the waves are superposed in varying ways.
 This is a quantum metamorphosis process.

+### Description of the Physics Nobel Prize awarded to Kajita and McDonald.

+WORK (Kajita): “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
+In the Super-Kamiokande detector, an experimental facility in a mine in Japan in 1998, Takaaki Kajita detected neutrinos created in reactions between cosmic rays and the Earth’s atmosphere.
+Measurements showed deviations, which were explained by the neutrinos switching between the different types.
+This means that they must have mass.
+The Standard Model, however, is based on neutrinos lacking mass and the model must be revised.”

+MLA style: Takaaki Kajita – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/kajita/facts/

+NOBEL LECTURE: *Discovery of Atmospheric Neutrino Oscillations* by Kajita.

+1 INTRODUCTION<br>
+2 ATMOSPHERIC NEUTRINO ANOMALY<br>
+3 DISCOVERY OF NEUTRINO OSCILLATIONS<br>
+4 RECENT RESULTS AND THE FUTURE<br>
+4.1 Observing “oscillation”<br>
+4.2 Detecting tau neutrinos<br>
+4.3 Data updates, neutrino masses and mixing angles<br>
+4.4 Neutrino oscillation experiments: past, present and future<br>
+SUMMARY

+MLA style: Takaaki Kajita – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/kajita/lecture/

+WORK (McDonald): “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
+In an experimental facility in a mine in Canada in 2000, Arthur McDonald studied neutrinos created in nuclear reactions in the sun.
+Measurements showed deviations, which were explained by the neutrinos switching between the different types.
+This means that they must have mass.
+The Standard Model, however, is based on neutrinos lacking mass and the model must be revised.”

+MLA style: Arthur B. McDonald – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/mcdonald/facts/

+NOBEL LECTURE: *The Sudbury Neutrino Observatory: Observation of Flavor Change for Solar Neutrinos* by McDonald.

+1. SOLAR NEUTRINOS
+	2. THE SUDBURY NEUTRINO OBSERVATORY ORIGINS
+	3. NEUTRINO DETECTION IN SNO
+	4. SNO DETECTOR
+	5. SNO EXPERIMENTAL MEASUREMENTS
+	6. COMPARING SNO RESULTS WITH OTHER SOLAR NEUTRINO MEASUREMENTS
+	7. NEUTRINO OSCILLATIONS AND FLAVOR CHANGE
+	8. FUTURE MEASUREMENTS

+MLA style: Arthur B. McDonald – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/mcdonald/lecture/

 ***

-**In 1978:** divided, one half awarded to Pyotr Leonidovich Kapitsa "for his basic inventions and discoveries in the area of low-temperature physics", the other half jointly to Arno Allan Penzias and Robert Woodrow Wilson "for their discovery of cosmic microwave background radiation".
+**1978:** divided, one half awarded to Pyotr Leonidovich Kapitsa "for his basic inventions and discoveries in the area of low-temperature physics", the other half jointly to [Arno Allan Penzias](https://en.wikipedia.org/wiki/Arno_Allan_Penzias) and [Robert Woodrow Wilson](https://en.wikipedia.org/wiki/Robert_Woodrow_Wilson) "for their discovery of cosmic microwave background radiation".
 We focus only on Penzias and Wilson.

+PHYSICS CONTENT (based on *Press release and Speed read: Tuning in to Big Bang’s Echo*).

+MLA style: Press release.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/1978/press-release/

+MLA style: Speed read: Tuning in to Big Bang’s Echo.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sat.
+26 Aug 2023. https://www.nobelprize.org/prizes/physics/1978/speedread/

+- In the 1940s there have been attempts for explaining how and when the synthesis of chemical elements was accomplished.
+Ralph Alpher, Hans Bethe and George Gamow published a paper untitled *The Origin of Chemical Elements*.
+Also, Robert Dicke did search for evidence to support the theory that the universe was created from a single, highly explosive moment: the Big Bang.
+He predicted that such event should leave a faint, cold afterglow that could be detected, as a reminder of the moment, 15 billion years ago, when the hot and rapidly expanding universe began to cool down.

+- In the early 1960s, Arno Penzias and Robert Wilson were working at Bell Telephone Laboratories with very sensitive radio wave receivers for use in satellite communications.
+Surprisingly, they found waves of great intensity at microwave frequencies in the range between 1GHz and 300 GHz, which corresponds to wavelengths between 30 centimeters and 1 millimeter.
+At the beginning they suspected that this radiation must originate either in the instrument or in the atmosphere; however, they showed that it came from outer space and that its intensity was the same in all directions.
+Furthermore, the detected cosmic microwave background radiation was emitted at a temperature of 3 degrees above absolute zero.

-!!! tip "1978 Physics Nobel Prize awarded to Penzias and Wilson."
+### Description of the 1978 Physics Nobel Prize awarded to Penzias and Wilson.

-	WORK: “Radiation falls toward the earth from outer space.
+WORK (Penzias and Wilson): “Radiation falls toward the earth from outer space.
 This cosmic radiation initially appeared to become weaker as wavelengths of the radiation became shorter.
 However, when Arno Penzias and Robert Wilson studied cosmic radiation in 1964, they discovered that microwaves with a wavelength of about 7 centimeters were stronger than expected.
 At first they thought that the results were caused by distortions or faults in the measurements, but that was not the case.
 This cosmic background radiation probably is a remnant of the Big Bang when the universe was created.

 MLA style: Arno Penzias – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1978/penzias/facts/

 NOBEL LECTURE: *The Origin of Elements* by Penzias.

-	No subtitles in the original.

 MLA style: Arno Penzias – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1978/penzias/lecture/

 NOBEL LECTURE: *The Cosmic Microwave Background Radiation* by Wilson.

 I. INTRODUCTION<br>
 II.
 RADIO ASTRONOMICAL METHODS<br>
 a.
 Antennas<br>
 b.
 Radiometers<br>
 c.
 Observations<br>
 III.
 PLANS FOR RADIO ASTRONOMY WITH THE 20-FOOT HORN-REFLECTOR<br>
 IV.
 RADIOMETER SYSTEM<br>
 a.
 Switch<br>
 b.
 Reference Noise Source<br>
 c.
 Scale Calibration<br>
 d.
 Radiometer Backend<br>
 e.
 Equipment Performance<br>
 V. PRIOR OBSERVATIONS<br>
 VI.
 OUR OBSERVATIONS<br>
 VII.
 IDENTIFICATION<br>
 VIII.
 RESULTS<br>
 IX.
 CONFIRMATION<br>
 X. EARLIER THEORY<br>
 XI.
 ISOTROPY<br>
 XII.
 SPECTRUM<br>
 XIII.
 CONCLUSION<br>
 XIV.
 ACKNOWLEDGMENTS

 MLA style: Robert Woodrow Wilson – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1978/wilson/lecture/

-**PHYSICS CONTENT (based on *Speed read* and *Press release*)."**

-- In the 1940s there have been attempts for explaining how and when the synthesis of chemical elements was accomplished.
-Ralph Alpher, Hans Bethe and George Gamow published a paper untitled *The Origin of Chemical Elements*.
-Also, Robert Dicke did search for evidence to support the theory that the universe was created from a single, highly explosive moment: the Big Bang.
-He predicted that such event should leave a faint, cold afterglow that could be detected, as a reminder of the moment, 15 billion years ago, when the hot and rapidly expanding universe began to cool down.

-- In the early 1960s, Arno Penzias and Robert Wilson were working at Bell Telephone Laboratories with very sensitive radio wave receivers for use in satellite communications.
-Surprisingly, they found waves of great intensity at microwave frequencies in the range between 1GHz and 300 GHz, which corresponds to wavelengths between 30 centimeters and 1 millimeter.
-At the beginning they suspected that this radiation must originate either in the instrument or in the atmosphere; however, they showed that it came from outer space and that its intensity was the same in all directions.
-Furthermore, the detected cosmic microwave background radiation was emitted at a temperature of 3 degrees above absolute zero.

 ***

-**In 2006:** awarded jointly to John C. Mather and George F. Smoot "for their discovery of the blackbody form and anisotropy of the cosmic microwave background radiation".
+**2006:** awarded jointly to [John C. Mather](https://en.wikipedia.org/wiki/John_C._Mather) and [George F. Smoot](https://en.wikipedia.org/wiki/George_Smoot) "for their discovery of the blackbody form and anisotropy of the cosmic microwave background radiation".

-!!! tip "2006 Physics Nobel Prize awarded to Mather."

-	WORK: “Various types of particles and radiation travel through outer space, including cosmic background radiation, which has been carefully studied through measurements from the COBE satellite.
-John Mather, a driving force in the project, had particular responsibility for a part that in 1989 indicated that cosmic background radiation’s spectrum corresponds to black-body radiation—radiation emitted by a dark, glowing body.
-The result provided evidence that the background radiation is a remnant from the creation of the universe in the Big Bang.”
+PHYSICS CONTENT (based on *Press release, Speed read: By Dawn’s Early Light* and *Popular Information: From unexpected noise to precision science*).

-	MLA style: John C. Mather – Facts.
+MLA style: Press release.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2006/mather/facts/
+Sat.
+26 Aug 2023. https://www.nobelprize.org/prizes/physics/2006/press-release/

-	NOBEL LECTURE: *From the Big Bang to the Nobel Prize and Beyond* by Mather.

-	ABSTRACT<br>
-	I. SCIENTIFIC INTRODUCTION<br>
-	A. CMBR Spectrum and the Big Bang<br>
-	B. Isotropy<br>
-	C. Anisotropy
-	D. Small angular scale anisotropy and primordial sound waves<br>
-	E. Modern cosmology<br>
-	II.
-MY INTRODUCTION TO COSMOLOGY<br>
-	A. Childhood<br>
-	B. College<br>
-	C. Graduate school<br>
-	III.
-ORIGINS AND DESIGN OF THE COBE<br>
-	A. Initial Goddard concept<br>
-	B. Building the COBE Team<br>
-	C. Mission Concept and Design<br>
-	D. FIRAS<br>
-	E. DMR<br>
-	F. DIRBE<br>
-	IV.
-REBUILDING AND LAUNCHING THE COBE<br>
-	V. DATA ANALYSIS AND INTERPRETATION<br>
-	A. FIRAS<br>
-	B. DMR<br>
-	C. DIRBE<br>
-	VI.
-SUMMARY: COBE’S PLACE IN HISTORY AND WHERE ARE WE NOW?<br>
-	ACKNOWLEDGEMENTS

-	MLA style: John C. Mather – Nobel Lecture.
+MLA style: Speed read: By Dawn’s Early Light.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2006/mather/lecture/
+Sat.
+26 Aug 2023. https://www.nobelprize.org/prizes/physics/2006/speedread/

-!!! tip "2006 Physics Nobel Prize awarded to Smoot."

-	WORK: “Various types of particles and radiation travel through outer space, including cosmic background radiation, which has been carefully studied through measurements from the COBE satellite.
-George Smoot led a project that in 1992 was able to point out small variations in radiation in different directions.
-This provides a clue to how stars and other heavenly bodies have come into existence.
-The variations can be explained by a kind of quantum mechanical fluctuations that have caused matter in certain places to form clumps that then have grown because of gravitation."

-	MLA style: George F. Smoot – Facts.
+MLA style: Popular information.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2006/smoot/facts/
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2006/popular-information/

-	NOBEL LECTURE: *Cosmic Microwave Background Radiation Anisotropies: Their Discovery and Utilization* by Smoot.

-	1 THE COSMIC BACKGROUND RADIATION<br>
-	1.1 Introduction<br>
-	1.2 Cosmic Background Radiation Rules<br>
-	1.3 Transition to Cosmology<br>
-	1.4 Why not seek the Seeds of Galaxy Formation First?<br>
-	1.5 Beginning the New Aether Drift Experiment<br>
-	1.6 Context<br>
-	1.7 Why did we need such a strong team effort?<br>
-	1.8 The DMR and U-2 Observations<br>
-	1.9 Polarization of the CMB<br>
-	1.10 Balloon-borne Anisotropy at 3-mm Wavelength<br>
-	1.11 Spectrum of the CMB<br>
-	1.12 The Cosmic Background Explorer (COBE) Mission<br>
-	1.13 Core Results<br>
-	2 FORGING THE STANDARD MODEL OF COSMOLOGY: ΛCDM<br>
-	2.1 The Suborbital CMB experiments<br>
-	2.2 Physics from CMB Anisotropy Power Spectrum<br>
-	2.2.1 The Geometry of Space Time<br>
-	2.2.2 Acoustic Oscillations<br>
-	2.2.3 The Dark Matter and the Baryon Content of the Universe<br>
-	2.2.4 Other Cosmological Parameters including Dark Energy, Equation of State<br>
-	3 CONCLUDING REMARKS<br>
-	ACKNOWLEDGEMENTS

-	MLA style: George F. Smoot – Nobel Lecture.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2006/smoot/lecture/

-**PHYSICS CONTENT (based on *Press release, Speed read* and *Popular Information*).**

 - The first measurements of the cosmic microwave background radiation were made from high mountain summits, rocket probes and balloons.
 However, as the Earth’s atmosphere absorbs much of these radiations, the measurements need to be carried out at great altitude; furthermore, earthbound instruments cannot easily investigate all directions of the Universe.
 To overcome these obstacles, in 1974 the US National Aeronautics and Space Administration (NASA) issued an invitation to submit proposals for new space-based experiments oriented to investigate the blackbody spectrum of the microwave background radiation.